influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withRoutePrefix(routePrefix)
 ```

-The route prefix Prometheus registers HTTP handlers for.
+"The route prefix Prometheus registers HTTP handlers for.
 This is useful, if using ExternalURL and a proxy is rewriting HTTP routes of a request, and the actual ExternalURL is still true, but the server serves requests under a different route prefix.
-For example for use with `kubectl proxy`.
+For example for use with `kubectl proxy`."

 ### fn spec.withScrapeInterval